whitneyburton/portfolios/students/1507/adam-jensen/20151120-adamjensen-m3.markdown

 * API Design: 4: Project exemplifies API design idioms, with consistent and coherent response structures, serializers to format JSON data, and effective request format handling.
 * Queries: 4: Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as joins and includes.

+#### Self-Directed - Solo

+(Description)
+Use the Spotify API and Echo Nest API to analyze the happiness level of user's tracks.

+(Scores)

+Completion: 1: Developer completed the user stories and requirements partially.
+Organization: 2: Developer used a project management tool but didn't update the progress frequently.
+Test-Driven Development: 1: Project lacks sufficient testing (under 85% coverage).
+Code Quality: 3: Project demonstrates solid code quality and MVC principles.
+User Experience: 2: Project exhibits some gaps in the UX.
+Performance: 3: Project pages load on average under 400 milliseconds.

 ## Community

 ### Giving Feedback